thunderbird/developer-docs/add-ons/add-on-policies/add-ons-blocking-process.md

 * They cause severe stability and performance issues in Thunderbird
 * They contain obfuscated or comparably unreadable code

-Additionally, add-ons listed on ATN will be blocked if they intentionally violate [ATN policy](review-policy-for-thunderbird-add-ons.md).
+Additionally, add-ons listed on ATN will be blocked if they seem to intentionally violate [ATN policy](review-policy-for-thunderbird-add-ons.md).

 Add-ons that appear to be clones, repeats or close copies of already blocked add-ons will also be removed.
 If an issue is known to affect only a subset of versions, the block may be applied to the affected versions specifically.